ebd622/docs/ai_terms.md

 * Then it combines responses from different experts into a single representation
 ### 7. ASI [Artificial super intelligence] (8:24)
 * It is a hypothetical level of artificial intelligence (It doesn't exist now and we don't know if it ever will)
+* Key Characteristics
+  * Self-improving: It can recursively enhance its own capabilities.

 TODO